Coronavirus: where to buy face masks and how to make your own

 You may also be able to remove your face covering if it is 'reasonably necessary' to eat or drink, and when taking medication.

-There is disagreement among experts as to how strong the evidence is for the benefit of face masks being worn by the general public and research is still ongoing.
-But the new government advice follows similar measures introduced around the world.
+Though research is still being done, there is evidence to support the benefits of face masks being worn by the general public.
+The UK government advice follows similar measures introduced around the world.

-If you do decide to use a face covering, it's crucial to use it properly and make sure it fits well, otherwise you could end up increasing your risk of infection.
+When you wear a face covering, it is crucial to use it properly and make sure it fits well, otherwise you could end up increasing your risk of infection.

 In this article:

 - What you need to know about wearing a face mask

 - Buying a face mask

 - How to use a face mask properly